dreamgrove/dreamgrove/content/feral/2018-08-30-Emergency_cat_chat.md

 {{< youtube I-EQR7gO_64 >}}

-In this (emergency) Cat Chat Xanzar and Guiltyas discuss the 5 minute old feral hotfixes and their notes for the future.
+In this (emergency) Cat Chat Xanzara and Guiltyas discuss the 5 minute old feral hotfixes and their notes for the future.

-To stress, we should be gratefull we got these changes.
-It's exceedingly rare that blizzard make Mechanical changes in hotfixes so this is a good sign that they are listening and paying attention.
-Number tuning will come with Heroic Week.
+Quick summary: These are not primarily number changes, they don't intended to buff/nerf us.
+Its more about gameplay feel.
+These type of changes would typically occur on PTR or during Betas - it is very rare that Blizzard do these kinds of changes mid-patch via hotfixes.
+We should probably be grateful that Blizzard is at all willing to make these types of adjustments right now and we look forward to near guranteed "mini-rework" in a future patch.

+A tuning pass is still expected after the heroic week like usual.